 Once you hit play, the city will build.
 As the population grows you will hit milestones.
 These milestones unlock new services/roads and needs.
 The first milestone is at 120 population which shouldn’t take long to achieve.
 This milestone unlocks the health and education services as well as a nice bonus of 20,000 cash.
 Use that extra cash to buy a medical centre and primary school and position them next to your residential zone.

 Another feature that is unlocked is loans and taxes.
 Taxes you don’t need to touch early game.
 If you overspend, loans are a cheap and quick way of securing extra funds.
 The interest and repayments are very low.
 If you don’t waste the money on construction you don’t need, you should be able to keep on top of the repayments.

 The second milestone unlocks at 240.
-It unlocks emergency services, a second loan, district, and policies.
-Again, use the 20,000 cash you receive for this milestone to construct both emergency services.
-Be warned when new services are unlocked your population will start to request these services.
-For fire and police for example fires and criminal activity will start appearing across your built-up areas.
+It unlocks emergency services, a second loan, a district, and policies.
+Again, use the $20,000 in cash you receive for this milestone to construct both emergency services.
+Be warned that when new services are unlocked, your population will start to request them.
+For fire and police, for example, fires and criminal activity will start appearing across your built-up areas.
 If you can only afford one, go for the fire station.
-If a fire appears on a utility building it will stop producing, its utility which can have catastrophic effects to your bank balance as well as population happiness.
+If a fire appears in a utility building, it will stop producing its utility, which can have catastrophic effects on your bank balance as well as the happiness of the population.

 You can now also buy one extra plot of land.
 At this point in your mayoral career, you do not need to buy an additional plot since your city will still be tiny.

 Districts are a great way to micromanage specific areas within your city as well as see specific stats for that area.
 Make use of them early on and enact the power/water restriction when the needs for both outstretch your output.